Mohammadjamiu/tahugo/content/misce-post/how-to-read-books-for-beginners.md

 ## Conclusion

-I hope these tips will help you through in reading more books effectively and fun.
+I hope these tips will help you through in reading more books effectively with fun.